Arab American Heritage Month

 Arab American Celebration with Forest Preserve

-Join the Forest Preserves of Cook County, the Arab American Cultural Center, the Arab American Family Services, and MSA's Moraine Valley Community College on April 6th in a day of celebration of Arab American Heritage and Culture.
+Join the Forest Preserves of Cook County, the Arab American Cultural Center, and the Arab American Family Services on April 12th in a day of celebration of Arab American Heritage and Culture.

-National Arab American Heritage Month Celebration in Joliet College
+National Arab American Heritage Month at Skokie Public Library

 Story Time at the Field Museum